dedztbh/Luojia1-Cloud-Detection/README.md

 There are some remaining spotty bright noises that cannot be removed by the previous steps.
 The next step is to generate statistics of all connected components in the mask and remove the ones with area smaller than a threshold (eg. the mean size of all connected components).

-The mask now predicts where there is certainly cloud, but there is most likely cloud near the predicted areas.
+The mask now predicts where there are certainly clouds, but there are most likely clouds near the predicted areas.
 To be more conservative with the prediction, the next step is to run a grey dilation to extend the predicted area with cloud.
 If gradient prediction is needed, another gaussian blur can be applied to smooth out the dilated mask.

 Here is a visualization of each step (binary mask) on an example image.
 Note that all images shown here are 5 times brighter.
 ![flowchart](https://raw.githubusercontent.com/DEDZTBH/luojia1-cloud-detection/master/demo_img/flowchart.png)